What are the latest funding news in the semiconductor industry? (August 2026)

 Geographical focus?

-Amber Semiconductor is based in Dublin, California, and targets AI data-center customers globally.
+C2i Semiconductors is based in Bengaluru and targets global AI data-center and high-performance-computing customers.

 Why do we include them in the semiconductor industry?